hannesgook/pidraqrl/README.md

 ## Test rig

 To train the RL agent safely with live propellers spinning, a custom single-axis rig was built that constrains the quadrotor to near-frictionless rotation around the roll axis only.
 This gives the agent clean, repeatable observations without the risk of a crash damaging hardware during training.
-The rig was designed in Fusion 360 by Isak Roos and is modelled in the Unity digital twin.
+The rig was designed by Isak Roos and made in wood, then digitalised in Fusion 360 by Hannes Göök and is present in the Unity digital twin.

 ![Test rig](docs/test_rig.jpg)